PASCO COUNTY LIBRARY SYSTEM POLICY MANUAL

 Patrons who repeatedly return materials with damage or with missing parts may have further service denied.
 Patrons who deliberately mutilate library material or who steal parts of library material may have further service denied and may also be subject to legal prosecution.

-The Internal Auditing Department of the Clerk of the County Court requires that fines and fees not be waived except in the most extraordinary circumstances.
+The Internal Auditing Department of the Clerk of the County Court requires that fees not be waived except in the most extraordinary circumstances.

-The waiving of fines and fees is an unusual circumstance.
-Patrons who have had large amounts of fines or fees waived or reduced, either as a single act or over a period of time, may be denied further service.
+The waiving of fees is an unusual circumstance.
+Patrons who have had large amounts of fees waived or reduced, either as a single act or over a period of time, may be denied further service.

 If an item that has been lost and paid is returned, a refund may be issued under specific circumstances.
 Patrons are requested to retain the receipt issued when they pay for lost items.
 The Clerk of the Circuit Court will not authorize refunds without a copy of the receipt.